 Photographers composed, arranged, and decorated in the manner of this or that artist.
 Nothing is more difficult to break away from than set habits of seeing.

-When you visit a museum or gallery space today, you expect to see painting, sculpture, and photography.
-However, many people today do not think that a photograph of Pablo Picasso has no right to be up on the same wall as a Picasso painting.
+When visiting a museum or gallery space today we expect to see painting, sculpture, and photography displayed independently.
 This bias is as old as photography itself.
-When the daguerreotype was invented by Louise-Jacques-Mande Daguerre and introduced to the world in 1839, fine artists (specifically, painters) immediately felt that photography was a threat to their livelihood.
+When the daguerreotype was invented by Louise-Jacques-Mande Daguerre and introduced to the world in 1839, fine artists (specifically painters) immediately felt that photography was a threat to their livelihood.
 This criticism was solidified during the 1859 Paris Salon.
-Charles Baudelaire, who is considered to be the father of modern art criticism, refused to grant photography the status of art in his review of the salon that year.
+Charles Baudelaire, who is considered the father of modern art criticism, refused to grant photography the status of art in his review of the salon that year.

-Many photographers tried to prove him wrong by setting out to create photographs that would compete with paintings and as a reaction, some painters rejected photography as not to be tainted with the medium.
-To other open-minded painters, the ability of photography to supply and to multiply images was a fascinating tool for them that expanded their art.
-The rivalry was not all bad, as with photography's ability to play with human perception, painters sought the other direction and moved from Impressionism into the realm of near abstraction.
-Similar to painters, the next generation of photographers built upon the achievements of previous photographers and thus established the discipline of photography.
+Many photographers tried to prove him wrong by setting out to create photographs that would compete with paintings and as a reaction, some painters rejected photography as an independent art form.
+To more open-minded painters, the ability of photography to supply and to multiply images was a fascinating tool that expanded the role of art.
+The rivalry was not all bad.
+With photography's ability to play with human perception, painters sought the opposite effect and moved from Impressionism into the realm of near abstraction.
+Similar to painters, the next generation of photographers built upon the achievements of their predecessors and thereby established the discipline of photography.

-Moreover, this photograph illustrates the changing nature in the early twentieth century from painting famous faces to photograph famous faces.
-Moreover, this shows Hoerle creating a work in the early stages in a studio.
+Moreover, this photograph illustrates the changing nature in the early twentieth century from painting famous faces to photographing famous faces.
+Here, Hoerle is creating a work in the early stages in a studio.
 Many artists consider their studios to be sacred and deeply personal spaces and to be let in to witness a process could be considered a sacred rite.
 Photographers working in studios of their own would understand this relationship between artist and their studio and artists would have felt more open to fellow artists visiting and observing.
-This is similar to the genre of impressionist painters painting each other painting outdoors.
+This is similar to the Impressionist painters portraying each other in the act of painting outdoors.

 Another example of an artist who photographed artists studios is Danny Lyon.
 In his project Destruction of Lower Manhattan, Danny Lyon entered many boarded up studios.
 In late 1966, he had just returned to New York City to discover seventy-seven acres of New York real estate was to be turned into rubble.
 He went into the buildings before they were destroyed to photograph these "fossils of time" These fossils of time included abandoned artists studios near the buildings or studios responding to this deconstruction.